danyalkhattak-git/Zameen-scraper/README.md

 2.  **Weighted Average to Overcome Outliers:**
     * The project highlights the importance of using a **weighted average for 'Price Per Marla'**.
 By weighting each property's 'Price Per Marla' by its `Area (Marla)`, the average becomes more representative of the overall market price per unit area.
 This approach effectively **mitigates the disproportionate influence of "overvalued" outliers** (e.g., small plots with unusually high per-marla prices) that would otherwise skew a simple average.
 The formula used is `Sum(Total Property Price) / Sum(Total Area in Marla)`.

-3.  **Geospatial Analysis & Heatmap Visualization:**
+3.  **Geospatial Analysis & Visualization:**
-    * The scraped `Latitude` and `Longitude` data enables powerful geospatial analysis.
-The project demonstrates the concept of creating **heatmaps (or interpolated surfaces)** to visualize price trends (e.g., `Price_Per_Marla`) across different geographical regions of the city.
-This allows for identifying "hot spots" of high property value and understanding spatial price distribution.
+    * The scraped `Latitude` and `Longitude` data enable powerful geospatial analysis and mapping.

+    * **Point Pattern Maps (Dot Maps):**
+        * This type of visualization plots each individual property as a distinct point on a map.
+        * The **color of each point can be used to represent a variable** (e.g., higher prices in red, lower prices in blue, or different property types with distinct colors).
+        * It helps in identifying **clusters of properties**, urban development patterns, and the distribution of specific property characteristics at a granular level.
+It shows *where* the data points actually exist.

+    * **Heatmaps (Interpolated Surfaces):**
+        * In contrast to point maps, heatmaps visualize interpolated data, creating a **continuous surface** that estimates values (like `Price_Per_Marla`) even in areas where there are no direct property listings.
+This helps to identify broad spatial trends and "hot spots" of value across an entire region.

-    * Tools like **Python's `Folium`** (for interactive web maps) and dedicated GIS software like **QGIS** (for advanced spatial interpolation and visualization) are suitable for this kind of analysis.
+    * Tools like **Python's `Folium`** (for interactive web maps and heatmaps) and dedicated GIS software like **QGIS** (for advanced spatial interpolation and visualization) are suitable for creating these maps.

 ## Key Technologies Used